MorganBergen/clarity/README.md

 6. Implement UI/UX.
 Design a user interface that allows users to easily view and manage their wallet, make transactions, and view their transaction history and invoices.

 7. Security.
 Implement security measures like encryption, 2FA, etc to protect user data and user accounts.

+##  end

+project title: clarity

+Brief Description:
+A stablecoin-based monitoring platform on the XRP Ledger (testnet) to track and record patients' food and drug-related transactions.
+The monitoring platform provides physicians with their patients consumption data, clarity aims to enhance diagnostic accuracy in managing health conditions like type II diabetes, preventing colorectal cancer, and addressing substance abuse disorders.
+The monitoring tool uses a web socket connection to aggregate data on trustlines and account lines used during the pilot.
+Then presents that information for physicians to have more well informed decision regarding their patients behavior health.  this would be a webpage that would essentially allow for the physician to see all the information in real time and would also grant the physician to freeze a given trustlines if need be.

+Clarity will operate as the issuer account on the testnet and will mint 200 CSCs.
+Each CSC is collaterally backed by the US dollar.

+Entities on the pilot.
+- csc: clarity stable coin
+- pilot_account:  test user using a xumm wallet to facilitate transactions
+- retailer_accont:  test user using a xumm wallet to accept csc payments
+- issuer_account:  clarity, responsible for managing the stabelcoin’s lifecycle, of minting, redeeming, and destroying csc

+Main Objective:
+To provide a transparent, real-time monitoring for physicians to gain insights into their patients' food and drug related transactions.
+This will assist in making more informed diagnostic and treatment decisions, ultimately leading to better patient outcomes.